-On 25 March 2020, the UK Supreme Court (SC) delivered its judgment in the case of Elgizouli v Secretary of State for the Home Department.
-The case concerns the appeal brought by the mother of one of the members of an Islamic State terror cell (unfortunately referred to as ‘The Beatles’) against the decision of the Home Secretary to provide information to the US without securing an assurance by the US that the information would not be used directly or indirectly in a prosecution that could lead to the imposition of the death penalty.
-Two of the four high-profile members of the group, Mr Kotey and Mr El Sheikh, are allegedly responsible for the violent and abhorrent murder of several British and American citizens and are currently held in American custody in Syria or Iraq, after being caught in early 2018.
-While the UK has deprived Kotey and El Sheikh of their British citizenship and maintained it does not have enough evidence to prosecute them, the US requested the UK to provide evidentiary mutual legal assistance (MLA) pursuant to the bilateral Treaty of Mutual Legal Assistance in Criminal Matters for the purpose of charging and trying the pair in 2015.
-It is not contested that if the suspects are prosecuted in the US and found guilty, they may face the death penalty [SC § 2, 25, 60].
-In line with standard practice, the UK initially sought assurances against the imposition of the death penalty in the US, but the Home Secretary eventually dropped this request and gave the evidence – consisting of material including 600 witness statements taken by the Metropolitan Police [SC § 61 and Divisional Court 34] – to the US without requiring any assurances in June 2018.
+On 25 March 2020, the UK Supreme Court (SC) delivered judgment in the case of Elgizouli (Appellant) v Secretary of State for the Home Department (Respondent) [ UKSC 10].
+The case concerns the appeal brought by the mother of one of the members of an Islamic State terror cell (unfortunately referred to as ‘The Beatles’) against the Home Secretary’s decision to provide evidentiary mutual legal assistance (MLA) to the US without securing assurances that the information would not be used directly or indirectly in a prosecution that could lead to the imposition of the death penalty.
+Two of the four high-profile members of the group, Mr Kotey and Mr El Sheikh, are allegedly responsible for the murder of several British, American and other foreign nationals in Syria and are currently held in American custody, after being captured in early 2018.
+The UK has deprived Kotey and El Sheikh of their British citizenship and has maintained it does not have enough evidence to prosecute them.
+In June 2015, the US requested the UK to provide material including 600 witness statements taken by the Metropolitan Police for the purpose of prosecuting the pair [see SC § 61.
+See also the bilateral Treaty on Mutual Legal Assistance in Criminal Matters].
+It is not contested that if the suspects are convicted in the US, they may face the death penalty [SC § 2, 25, 60].
+In line with standard practice, the UK initially sought assurances from the US that the death penalty would not be carried out or commuted, but in June 2018, the Home Secretary dropped this requirement and gave the evidence to the US without requiring any assurances.

 Learning about this from the media, El Sheikh’s mother brought a claim for judicial review.
-She argued, inter alia, that the death penalty is a ‘cruel and unusual’ and ‘inhuman’ punishment and that it cannot be lawful or rational to facilitate or substantially contribute to (the risk of) such a punishment, that the decision is inconsistent with the UK government’s opposition to the death penalty in all circumstances, and that the provision of MLA in the form of witness statements was in breach of the Data Protection Act 2018 (DPA).
-On 18 January 2019, the Divisional Court rejected the claim against the Home Secretary’s decision to deliver MLA to the US without seeking death penalty assurances in its entirety but granted permission to apply for judicial review.
-On appeal before the SC, the case turned on these two legal questions: (1) whether it is unlawful under the common law for the Secretary of State to exercise his power to provide MLA so as to provide evidence to a foreign state that will facilitate a criminal conviction and subsequently the imposition of the death penalty; and (2) whether (and if so in what circumstances) it is lawful under Part 3 of the DPA for law enforcement authorities in the UK to transfer personal data to law enforcement authorities abroad for use in capital criminal proceedings [SC § 3].
-The SC unanimously held that the decision to provide MLA was unlawful based on the second point, more specifically, Part 3, Chapter 5 of the DPA.
+She argued that although her son should face trial, the decision to give MLA was inconsistent with the UK’s opposition to the death penalty in all circumstances.
+The death penalty is an inhuman punishment, and it cannot be lawful or rational to facilitate or substantially contribute to (the risk of) such a punishment.
+Second, the provision of MLA in the form of witness statements was in breach of the Data Protection Act 2018 (DPA).
+On 18 January 2019, the Divisional Court rejected the claim against the Home Secretary’s decision to deliver MLA to the US without seeking death penalty assurances in its entirety but granted permission to apply for judicial review [ EWHC 60 (Admin)].
+On appeal before the SC, the case turned on two legal questions: (1) whether it is unlawful under the common law for the Secretary of State to exercise his power to provide MLA so as to provide evidence to a foreign state that will facilitate a criminal conviction and subsequently the imposition of the death penalty; and (2) whether (and if so in what circumstances) it is lawful under Part 3 of the DPA for law enforcement authorities in the UK to transfer personal data to law enforcement authorities abroad for use in capital criminal proceedings [SC § 3].
+The SC unanimously held that the decision to provide MLA was unlawful based on the second point.
 Lord Kerr also answered the first question in the affirmative, but the other justices found there was no rule prohibiting such facilitation under the common law.
-This blog post considers both points in turn, with a focus on the notion of complicity.
+This blog post considers both points, with a focus on the non-facilitation argument.

 Unanimous judgment on the ground of the DPA